PySimpleGUI/PySimpleGUI/docs/cookbook.md

 #### Step 2 - Convert to Base64

 One of the demo programs provided on the PySimpleGUI GitHub is called "Demo_Base64_Image_Encoder.py".
-This program will convert all of the images in a folder and write the encoded data to a file named `output.py`.
+This program will convert all the images in a folder and write the encoded data to a file named `output.py`.

 Another demo program, "Demo_Base64_Single_Image_Encoder.py" will convert the input file to a base64 string and place the string onto the clipboard.
 Paste the result into your code and assign it to a variable.